 When I was a young boy I was spanked at school for doodling, daydreaming, and tapping my foot.
 The interesting thing was that doodling is actually how I got through school.
 I could never remember any facts.
 I had an even harder time memorizing things we had to repeat to the teacher by rote.
 I did, however, assign little pictures to things I needed to remember.
 I would then put the little picture in my mental Rolodex.
 When asked a question during an exam, I found it much easier to answer by recalling the drawing and then picturing the words with it.
 Here is an example.

 I am very fortunate that I continued drawing and using visual techniques to learn.
-I took that experience and used the same style to write and illustrate a series of self-help books for kids, including How to Do Homework Without Throwing Up and Bullies Are a Pain in the Brain.
+I took that experience and used the same style to write and illustrate a series of self-help books for kids, including How to Do Homework Without Throwing Up and Bullying Is a Pain in the Brain.

 I wish I had the following quote by Ron Davis from his book The Gift of Dyslexia when I was a kid struggling through an educational system that didn’t know what to do with me.